HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Introduction

-It has also been shown in the past that autoencoders can be used for upsampling low-resolution \acp{HRTF}.
+It has also been shown in the past that autoencoders can be used to upsample low-resolution \acp{HRTF}.
 In \cite{Ito2022}, a method is proposed that uses an autoencoder and is an extension of a \ac{RLR} approach that makes use of the spherical wavefunction presented in \cite{Duraiswami2004}.
 This method's key feature is that it decomposes \acp{HRTF} into source position-dependent and source position-independent factors, i.e. the spherical wavefunction expansion and expansion coefficients, respectively.
-The autoencoder is conditioned on source positions and obtains the source-position-independent representation by using an aggregation module between the encoder and decoder which aggregates latent variables of a given source position.
+The autoencoder is conditioned on source positions and obtains the source-position-independent representation by using an aggregation module between the encoder and decoder, aggregating latent variables of a given source position.
+This approach was able to notably achieve 4.4~dB in \ac{LSD} when upsampling from 9 to 440 positions.
 Other \ac{ML} methods also exist that are able to perform the task of \ac{HRTF} upsampling, including \cite{Kestler2019}, which exploits a \ac{DBN}.
-This method performs well, however, results are only given for upsampling from 125 source positions to 1250, which is still relatively dense.
-Another method in \cite{Jiang2023} uses a \ac{CNN} and has been shown to yield good performance.
-However, in this case, the sphere is sliced into planes to create the \ac{2D} representation rather than considering the sphere as a whole. \ac{ML} techniques have also been used in the past as part of a postprocessing step of the \ac{SHT} interpolation \cite{Tsui2020}.
+This method accomplishes an \ac{LSD} average of less than 3~dB; however, results are only given for upsampling from 125 source positions to 1250, which is still relatively dense.
+Another method in \cite{Jiang2023} uses a \ac{CNN} and has been shown to yield a good performance of 4.4~dB \ac{LSD} when upsampling from 23 positions to 1250 and 3.8~dB when upsampling from 105 positions.
+However, in this case, the sphere is sliced into planes to create a \ac{2D} representation rather than considering the sphere as a whole. \ac{ML} techniques have also been used in the past as part of a postprocessing step of the \ac{SHT} interpolation \cite{Tsui2020}.